 - Processing Locations.
 SparkPost may transfer and process Customer Data anywhere in the world where SparkPost, its Affiliates or its Sub-processors maintain data processing operations.
 SparkPost will at all times provide an adequate level of protection for the Customer Data processed, in accordance with the requirements of Data Protection Laws.

 - Alternative Transfer Mechanism.
-The parties agree that the data export solution identified in Section 8.2 (Standard Contractual Clauses) will not apply if and to the extent SparkPost adopts, or maintains, an alternative data export solution for the lawful transfer of Personal Data (as recognized under Data Protection Laws) outside of the EEA and which has been approved by Customer in writing prior to any transfer or other Processing of Personal Data (“Alternative Transfer Mechanism”), in which event, the Alternative Transfer Mechanism will apply instead (but only to the extent such Alternative Transfer Mechanism extends to the territories to which Personal Data is transferred).
+The parties agree that the data export solution identified in Section 7.2 (Standard Contractual Clauses) will not apply if and to the extent SparkPost adopts, or maintains, an alternative data export solution for the lawful transfer of Personal Data (as recognized under Data Protection Laws) outside of the EEA and/or UK and which has been approved by Customer in writing prior to any transfer or other Processing of Personal Data (“Alternative Transfer Mechanism”), in which event, the Alternative Transfer Mechanism will apply instead (but only to the extent such Alternative Transfer Mechanism extends to the territories to which Personal Data is transferred).

 - ADDITIONAL SECURITY.